You want to know one of the hardest three-word statements to make? “I am wrong.”

 In most conflicts I have two ways I can choose to travel:

 The Path of Pride: I can blame the other person, focus only on their flaws and refuse to own my part of it.
 That response will increase my pride and decrease the Lord’s blessing in my life.

 The Humble Way: I can honestly assess what I’m contributing to this conflict, admit where I went wrong and ask for forgiveness.
 That response will lead to humility and increase the Lord’s blessing in my life.

 I see this principle woven throughout the Bible:

-James 4:6, “That is why Scripture says: God opposes the proud but gives grace to the humble.”
+James 4:6b, “That is why Scripture says: God opposes the proud but shows favor to the humble.”
+(NIV)

-Proverbs 29:23, “A man’s pride brings him low, but a man of lowly spirit gains honor.”
+Proverbs 29:23, “Pride brings a person low, but the lowly in spirit gain honor.”
+(NIV)

-Matthew 23:12, “For whoever exalts himself will be humbled, and whoever humbles himself will be exalted.”
+Matthew 23:12, “For those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
+(NIV)

 I know this.
 I believe this.
 So, why do I still find it hard to implement sometimes?

-But that’s a wrong direction to head in.
+But that’s the wrong direction to go.
 Don’t try to assign the blame.
 Just own the part you brought into the conflict.
-When I approach a conflict with a heart of humility, I’ve yet to see where I haven’t added something to the issue.
+When I approach conflict with a heart of humility, I’ve yet to see where I haven’t added something to the issue.